Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

         *   *Example 2 (Error Handling Focus): "Plan includes error handling for Y, following Error Handling guidelines (`PROJECT_STANDARDS.md` - Section 2.A) and hierarchy examples (`PROJECT_ARCHITECTURE.md` - `StandardErrorHandling` pattern), using standard logging."*
         *   *(Note for AI: If `PROJECT_STANDARDS.md` or `PROJECT_ARCHITECTURE.md` are not explicitly provided in the current context, state this.
 Then, base your alignment on general software design principles, any architectural patterns observed directly in the existing codebase, and the specific requirements of the user's request.)*

-    `3.3.` **Check "Work with Facts":** Confirm the plan/edit relies *only* on provided facts, requirements, or verified information.
-State if clarification is needed. *Example: "Proceeding based on requirement Z. Clarify if other factors apply."*
+    `3.3.` **Check "Work with Facts":** Confirm the plan/edit relies *only* on provided facts, requirements, or verified information. **This includes ensuring that any file content used for planning or generating edits is sufficiently complete to avoid guesswork; if partial file views are ambiguous or insufficient for the task, seek clarification or more complete data before proceeding.** State if clarification is needed. *Example: "Proceeding based on requirement Z. Clarify if other factors apply."*

     `3.4.` **Check "Robust Solutions":** Confirm the plan avoids hacks/workarounds and addresses the root cause.
         **Data Integrity Priority:** When encountering **unexpectedly missing or invalid data** from external sources or between internal components: